 - up to 5 cubic metres of timber (a stack of timber the size of a small car) may be felled each calendar quarter without a felling licence.

-If you have concerns about tree felling, have ruled out the above exemptions and suspect anyone of cutting down trees without permission, then you should report the incident to the Forestry Commission.
+If you have concerns about tree felling, have ruled out the above exemptions and suspect anyone of deliberate damage or cutting down of trees without permission, then you should report the incident to the Forestry Commission.

 Bird nesting season and protected species

-Before any tree felling, you should carefully assess the risks and how the work will impact on resident wildlife populations and associated habitats.
-You must ensure protected species are not intentionally harmed or killed, that their nests or dwellings are not damaged or destroyed and that the habitat is safeguarded from permanent and lasting damage.
+Tree felling must be carried out by a competent person, who should carefully assess the risks and whether the work will impact on any resident wildlife and associated habitats before any work takes place.
+They must ensure that protected species are not intentionally harmed or killed, that nests or roosts are not damaged or destroyed and that wildlife habitats are safeguarded from permanent and lasting damage.

-If you have any concerns about illegal tree felling and would like to get in touch, email email@example.com or call us on 0114 263 4335.
+If you have any concerns about illegal tree felling or threats to wildlife and would like to get in touch, email email@example.com or call us on 0114 263 4335.